datanymizer/datanymizer/docs/config.md

 | [rule_order](#rule_order) | no        | list       | An order of rule execution
 | [query](#query)           | no        | dictionary | Conditions for SQL queries for dumping data

+You can use table names with schema (e.g. `public.users`) or without it (just `users`).
+In the latter case, this means that the rules will be applied to the `users` table in any schema.

 #### rules

 Anonymization rules (we call them `transformers`) for the table columns.